Skip to main content

 The City of Brotherly Love — the literal birthplace of the nation — pulls out all the stops each year to celebrate Independence Day.
 For the nation’s 250th birthday, Philly had to go even bigger.

-From festivals to fireworks to FIFA World Cup 26 and the FanFest, Philly visitors and residents’ options for Fourth of July festivities are endless.
+From festivals to fireworks to FIFA World Cup 26 and the FanFest, Philly is pulling out all the stops this Independence Day in honor of America’s 250th birthday.

-If you’re interested in watching big names in music on one of the biggest stages in Philly, Wawa Welcome America’s concert and massive fireworks show is the place to be.
+If you’re interested in watching big names in music on one of the biggest stages in Philly, the One Philly Unity Concert for America’s concert and epic fireworks show is the place to be.

 Museums and galleries across the city — including the Museum of the American Revolution, the National Constitution Center and The Franklin Institute — have spent years crafting exhibitions that are positively perfect for America’s milestone year.